Think about it. What strikes you most when you listen to a podcast?

 Get Your Podcasting Journey Started Now!

 Podcasting is undoubtedly a lot of fun.
-However, the initial days matter a lot.
-It is during this time when you can capture the attention of a potentially loyal audience.
+However, the initial days mattered a lot.
+It is during this time when you can capture the attention of a loyal audience.